teaching-js/js-primer/content/dom.md

 Every time a event is triggered, let it be a click, a key press, or a mouse move, a event is added to the queue.

-Unlike a lot of more complex concurrency models, JavaScript uses a `Run-to-completion` model.
+Unlike more complex concurrency models, JavaScript uses a `Run-to-completion` model.
 This means that while code is handling one event, another event will not be handled.

 Again this is a result of its single-threaded nature.
 Events can be added to the queue but only processed one at a time.